terminal-labs/class-labs/lab_006/lab_description.md

   - chocolate
   - buns
 ```
-Lets structure our variables.yaml file a bit differently and give our list the name cart:
+Lets structure our variables.yaml file a bit differently and give our `list` the name `cart`:
 ```YAML
 # file: /files/variables.yaml